srobo/team-emails/SR2025/2025-04-24-competition-complete.md

 Hi everyone,

 We'd like to thank you all for taking part in Student Robotics 2025 and making it such a successful event!
-An article about the competition, results, and game has been [posted on our website](https://studentrobotics.org/blog/2025-04-24-ths-win-sr2025/).
+An article about the competition, results and game has been [posted on our website](https://studentrobotics.org/blog/2025-04-24-ths-win-sr2025/).

 Congratulations again to our winners: